 1. SLES 11 platforms may prevent loading of unsupported modules by default.
 In such cases, the installer may fail to load the modules even though the RPMs are installed.

-Try manually loading the ocrdma module after doing one of the following:
+Manually load the ocrdma module after doing one of the following:

-- set allow\unsupported\modules to '1' in /etc/modprobe.d/unsupported-modules - specify --allow-unsupported on the command line - 2.
-RHEL 6.6, RHEL 6.7, and RHEL 7.x do not have "ibdev2netdev" included in the ibutils package.
+- Set allow_unsupported_modules to 1 in /etc/modprobe.d/unsupported-modules Or - Specify --allow-unsupported on the command line using the modprobe command.